 - Have a history of heart disease in your family

 People with diabetes and nerve damage in their feet need to be extra careful when starting new activities.
 Check your feet daily for redness, blisters, or calluses that are starting to form.
+Always wear socks.
+Check your socks and shoes for rough spots, which can cause blisters or ulcers.
 Make sure your toenails are trimmed.
+Let your provider know right away if you have warmth, swelling, or redness across the top of your foot or your ankle.

-Some types of exercise can damage your eyes if you already have diabetic eye disease.
-Get an eye exam before starting a new exercise program.
+Some types of vigorous exercise (mostly heavier weight lifting) can damage your eyes if you already have diabetic eye disease.
+Be sure to get an eye exam before starting a new exercise program.

 - ACE inhibitors